 ALTER TABLE Student ALTER COLUMN Name varchar(100);

-With the help of RENAME command, we can rename the table
+With the help of the RENAME command, we can rename the table.

 RENAME TABLE Student TO Students;

-DROP TABLE command used to delete the complete table.
+The DROP TABLE command is used to delete the complete table.

 DROP TABLE Students;

-Truncate table command is used to delete the table content, if we use the truncate table command it will not delete the table, it just deletes the content or data of the table.
+The SQL command is used to delete the table content.
+If we use the truncate table command, it will not delete the table.
+Instead, it just deletes the content or data from the table.